to all of

 A collection of 14th-19th century maps of Berkshire is provided free by Genmaps "for the personal use of genealogists and historians for study."

-The UK National Inventory of War Memorials, based at the Imperial War Museum, London, is compiling a record of all war memorials in the UK to promote their appreciation, use and preservation.
+IWM's War Memorials Archive (formerly UK National Inventory of War Memorials) is working to compile a comprehensive record of all war memorials in the UK to promote their appreciation, use and preservation. .
 Their database includes the location, type, inscription and historical details of memorials, but no names of the dead and no photographs.

 Windsor & Maidenhead memorials.